Halifax offers mortgages to ALL professional contractors

 Before the policy change, Halifax only entertained contract-based applications from IT contractors.
 Their underwriters used an 'annualised' figure, determined by a contractor's gross contract earnings.

-If a contractor worked outside IT, they had to provide at least one year’s accounts with their application.
+That wasn't so if a contractor worked outside IT.
+Instead, they had to provide at least one year’s accounts with their application.
 Even then, underwriters assessed affordability based on a multiple of salary and dividend drawings.
+That's changed with Halifax's decision to open up to all contractors.

 Tax-efficient limited company accounting: a double-edged sword

-As most contractors are prudent with their taxes, using accounts presents two major obstacles:
+Most contractors are prudent with their taxes, savings and income.
+But using accounts for mortgage affordability presents two major obstacles:

 - intelligent tax-planning has the detrimental effect of reducing borrowing potential;